Urban-Meteorology-Reading/Tutorials/docs/source/Tutorials/IntroductionToSolweig.rst

 Meterological input data should be in UMEP format.
 You can use the `Meterological Preprocessor <http://umep-docs.readthedocs.io/en/latest/pre-processor/Meteorological%20Data%20MetPreprocessor.html>`__ to prepare your input data.
-There is also a possibility to use a single point in time in the plugin.
+It is also possible use the plugin for a single point in time.

-Requred meteorological data is:
+Required meteorological data is:

 #.
 Air temperature (°C)
 #.
 Relative humidity (%)
 #.
 Incoming shortwave radiation (W m\ :sup:`2`)

-The model performance will increase if also diffure and direct beam solar radiation is available but the mdoel can also calculate these variables.
+The model performance will increase if diffuse and direct beam solar radiation is available but the mdoel can also calculate these variables.